D

 Political Alignment

 Woller is a Liberal Democrat.
-Her platform centers on early childhood education investment, worker heat protections, reproductive healthcare access, housing affordability, and opposition to private school vouchers, as outlined on her campaign website.
+Her platform centers on early childhood education investment, worker heat protections, reproductive healthcare access, housing affordability, and opposition to private school vouchers.
 Her endorsement from Sen. Ali Rabe and financial support from the campaigns of House Minority Leader Ilana Rubel and Senate Minority Leader Melissa Wintrow, as reported by Idaho Education News, place her within the organized wing of Idaho’s Democratic caucus.

 Campaign and Endorsements

-Woller faces Jeffrey Watkins, a West Ada School District teacher and union leader, in the May 19, 2026 Democratic primary, as reported by Idaho Education News.
-Her documented endorsements include state Sen. Ali Rabe, and her campaign has received financial contributions from the campaigns of House Minority Leader Ilana Rubel and Senate Minority Leader Melissa Wintrow.
-As of April 7, 2026, Woller had raised $9,515 through 44 contributions, compared to Watkins’s $4,530 through 32 contributions, according to Idaho Education News.
-The general election is November 3, 2026.
+Woller’s documented endorsements include state Sen. Ali Rabe, and her campaign has received financial contributions from the campaigns of House Minority Leader Ilana Rubel and Senate Minority Leader Melissa Wintrow.
+As of early April 2026, Woller had raised $9,515 through 44 contributions, compared to Watkins’s $4,530 through 32 contributions, as reported by Idaho Education News.

 FAQ